Gluesticks Blog

 • Sugar: Sugar is essential for creating a syrup-like texture.
 Do not substitue anything else for the sugar in this recipe.
 If you want to make a version using honey or agave syrup, search for a different recipe.

-• Corn Syrup: A small amount of corn syrup keeps the sugar from crystallizing over time.
-Do not omit or substitute.
+• Corn Syrup: keeps the vanilla paste smooth and pourable by preventing the sugar from crystallizing over time.

 • Xanthan Gum: Xanthan gum is used as a thickener.
 When you add it to vanilla paste, it eliminates the need to stir or shake the paste before using, as it suspends the vanilla flecks throughout the paste.
 You can easily find a bag of xanthan gum in the baking aisle of the grocery store, as it is used as a thickener and stabilizer.